-The Mojave National Preserve
+Why Visit the Mojave National Preserve

-From pinyon-pine speckled mountain peaks to valleys teeming with creosote bush, the Mojave National Preserve challenges the perception of that a desert is barren landscape.
+From pinyon-pine-speckled mountain peaks to valleys teeming with creosote bushes, the Mojave National Preserve challenges the perception that a desert is a barren landscape.
 The Mojave Desert is greener than its California neighbor, Death Valley National Park.
-With a convenient location between two major interstates, it’s an easy park to explore in a few hours.
-Take a drive through and you might spot a jack rabbit’s gigantic ears, hiding among the underbrush.

 Free Planning Guide to Death Valley National Park

-The Mojave National Preserve Visitor Centers
+Stop by a Mojave National Preserve Visitor Center

 Kelso Depot Visitor Center